 How to Use Electronic Signature in Banks: Top 5 Use Cases

 Electronic signatures are an essential part of an enterprise digitization strategy.
 Among financial institutions (FIs) of all sizes, there is tremendous interest in removing paper from business processes and accelerating your digital transformation.
-The COVID-19 pandemic has only further increased this interest in electronic signature solutions.
-Retail and commercial banks, credit unions, lenders, and many other financial services organizations in the banking industry have been adopting e-signatures for a variety of use cases.
+Retail and commercial banks, credit unions, lenders, and many other financial services organizations in the banking industry are adopting e-signatures for a variety of use cases.
 As digitization efforts mature and FIs realize the benefits in customer experience, compliance, reducing inefficiencies, and reducing operational costs, they are expanding beyond early applications and looking for ways to rapidly extend the benefits of signature software to every business line, channel, and area of the organization.

 How to Use Electronic Signature: Top 5 Use Cases

 Offering a fully digital account opening and onboarding process from anywhere, at any time, has become a competitive advantage.
 The challenge is implementing an end-to-end digital process, so the customer no longer needs to make a physical visit to the branch to sign documents or present a physical ID document.
 According to Sr. Analyst Tiffani Montez at the Aite Group, account opening processes that are only partially automated lead to high drop-off rates – as high as 65% - 95%, depending on the product.
 This means that the majority of applicants abandon the online process and either switch to another channel (e.g., branch or call center) or look for another financial institution that enables them to complete the application process remotely.